 January 21, 1966 – George Harrison marries Pattie Boyd in England with Paul McCartney as his best man.
 She leaves Harrison in the mid-’70s due to his infidelities and has an affair with Ronnie Wood.
 She later marries Eric Clapton in 1979.

-January 21, 1987 – Twenty-two artist are inducted into the Rock and Roll Hall of Fame at the 2nd annual awards show, held in New York City.
+January 21, 1987 – Twenty-two artists are inducted into the Rock and Roll Hall of Fame at the 2nd annual awards show, held in New York City.
 Keith Richards inducts Aretha Franklin, B.B.
 King is inducted by Sting, ZZ Top inducts Bo Diddley, Mick Jones of Foreigner inducts Eddie Cochran, Ricky Nelson is posthumously inducted by John Fogerty, and Roy Orbison is inducted by Bruce Springsteen.

 January 21, 2003 – David Palmer, former keyboard player for Jethro Tull changes his name to Dee Palmer after coming out as transsexual and intersex.
 Palmer was born with genital ambiguity and underwent several surgeries until her late 20s.